MicrosoftDocs/azure-reference-other/studio-module-reference/import-from-cosmos-db.md

 ## Module parameters

-The following table includes only those parameters for the **Import Data** module that are applicable to the DocumentDB option.
+The following table includes only those parameters for the **Import Data** module that are applicable to the Azure Cosmos DB option.

 |Name|Range|Type|Required|Default|Description|
 |----------|-----------|-- |--------|-------------|-----------------|